tomhel/Chip-86/README.md

 # Chip-86

 Chip-86 is a Chip-8 emulator using dynamic translation (or dynamic recompilation) to x86.
 Written in C++ at the University of Gavle, Sweden, 2009.
+Dynamic translation is definitely overkill for Chip-8.
+It is more of a learning experience and proof of concept.

 ![chip86](chip86.png?raw=true)